getodk/javarosa/dag.md

 Once the DAG has configured a set of triggerables affected by the user's action, their evaluation starts in `TriggerableDag.doEvaluateTriggerables(...)`

-To ensure the ordered evaluation of triggerables, the whole DAG is iterated and only the triggerables inside the selected set are evaluated (if they haven't been already already evaluated).
+To ensure the ordered evaluation of triggerables, the whole DAG is iterated, and only the triggerables inside the selected set are evaluated (if they haven't been already evaluated).

 It's uncertain how and why the `firedAnchors` map is used, so I'll completely ignore it for this explanation (see my analysis below).